suzanbaert/BlogFiles/content/post/2018-02-13-happy-galentines-day.md

 Recreation series to celebrate Galentine's Day but getting the data was a struggle.
 Subtitles are available for pretty much every episode but those don't contain data about the character who said the lines.
 I needed scripts, which are a bit harder to come by.
-I found 6 scripts of episodes scattered on the web from the first 3 seasons in pdf format that were usable.
+I found [6 scripts of episodes](https://scriptslug.com/assets/uploads/scripts/) on the web from the first 3 seasons in pdf format that were usable.
+Some pdf's were image scans so data was not extractable.
 That's not even covering 5% of the series episodes, but let's use what we've got!